isocia/isocia.github.io/YoungerClass.md

 * Make a list of 7 people that you are thankful for and thank them
 * Fill out your Prayer chart and get it signed
 * Memorize the translation of the Aẓān
+* Memorize arabic and english of Duʿāʾ for "When Offered Something to Drink"